James LeGros: Career

 He is the first actor to appear on TV as Deputy United States Marshal Raylan Givens in the TV film Pronto, based on a book by Elmore Leonard.
-Le Gros also appeared on the TV series Justified (which centers on the character Raylan Givens) as antagonist Wade Messer.
+Le Gros also appeared on the TV series Justified (which centers on Givens) as antagonist Wade Messer.

 Personal life

 Le Gros married actress and photographer Kristina Loggia, daughter of actor Robert Loggia, in 1992.
-They have two sons; their son Noah is also an actor.
+They have two sons; their son Noah LeGros is also an actor.